You can configure volatile layer settings when you create a layer in a catalog.

 The valid range of storage capacity values is from 100 MB to 21 GB.
 You can specify it in increments of 100 MB.

 To help you calculate what storage size you need, the average metadata size of 10,000 partitions is around 2 MB.
 For example, if you have 100,000 partitions, you would include 20 MB of additional storage for metadata.
-For details on data limits and cost considerations, see Data Limits and Cost.
+For more information on data limits and cost considerations, see Storage and throughput limits.

 You can configure data redundancy for your layer.
 Two options are available:

 single-instance: moderate availability.
 There will be only one instance for storing your data/metadata.
 Write and read loads may impact each other's performance.

 multi-instance: high availability.
 There will be a total of (3) copies of the data/metadata.
 One master copy and (2) redundant copies.
 This option will also provide better performance as read load does not impact the performance of write operations.

 multi-instance is highly recommended in a production environment.
 With

 single-instance, failure of the layer's underlying infrastructure may result in irrecoverable loss of data.

 If you do not configure data redundancy,